Eastern Shore

 Changes to Virginia's Eastern Shore

-About ten years ago, the Eastern Shore of Virginia was "discovered" by retirees looking for reasonably priced waterfront land and mini-farms.
+The Eastern Shore of Virginia has been "discovered" by retirees looking for reasonably priced waterfront land and mini-farms.
 Refugees from Long Island, New York, New Jersey, Pennsylvania and Washington moved in.

 The newcomers to Virginia's Eastern Shore have restored hundreds of historic houses and opened many businesses.
 Some of our downtowns have added quality specialty shops and restaurants, although commercial real estate speculators are hindering that process in Cape Charles and Onancock.